kefniark/pixel-builder/website/pages/usage/structure.md

 ## Description

-The folder structure is quite standard for a vue project and quite minimal
+The folder structure is quite standard for a vue project and quite minimal:

 - `public/`: Everything in this folder will be copied over to the build (favicon, robot.txt, ...)
 - `src/`: